John-Abbott-College/6P3-Notes/wk8/intro-azure-iot.md

 A resource group is a container that holds related resources for an Azure solution (such as your IoT system).

 The resource group can include all or a subset of the resources for the solution.
 You decide how to  allocate resources to resource groups based on what makes sense for your organization.
-Generally, group resources that share the same lifecycle (deploy, update, and delete).
+Generally, group resources share the same lifecycle (deploy, update, and delete).

 > Azure resources and their groups must be deployed to a particular region.
 >